ankunix/Socket-Programming-Python/README.md

 Step 2>
   '''
   python receiver.py
-Step 3>
+  replace the argv[1] with the number of packet transmissions Step 3>
   '''
   python sender.py 100
   replace the argv[1] with the number of packet transmissions

+Note unexpected behaviour may occur if number of packets given as argument have a mismatch; no generic checks done.